Albert-Gao/blog/source/_posts/how-to-return-error-response-in-json-using-bottle.md

 And not like `Express.js` in node, there is no explicit `next()` or `res` for you to pass as a context.
 Bottle use a global variable called `bottle.response`.
 Not work too even you return that.
 Still like return a value if you are not in a router function.

-# The proper way to this is
+# The proper way to do this is

 ```python
 def should_not_empty(target):